-• The University, through the department of Facilities Management (FM) and the University's Environmental Health and Safety office (EHS) will actively maintain open communication with the City of Bellingham's department for storm water management, operators of other local MS4's, and the Department of Ecology to exchange best practices and address issues and concerns.
+• The University, through the department of Facilities Management (FM) and the University's Environmental Health and Safety office (EHS) will actively maintain open communication with the City of Bellingham's (CoB) Public Works Department, operators of other local MS4's, and the Washington State Department of Ecology to exchange best practices and address issues and concerns.
+This will include new changes to the extended permitting process for renewal of the 2012 Department of Ecology Stormwater Management Permit.